 Based on those differences, we expect landscape assets to have more of an impact on search traffic, which is an insight that’s also supported by our initial testing.
 We found that for one of the leading mobile games, a Landscape Gallery boosted CVR by 42% from the Search Results Page.
 We’ll get into more specifics about Gallery orientation later on, but you can also check out our Gallery Orientation guide to help you decide which Gallery orientation is best for your app.

 Just as there’s a significant benefit to optimizing your Screenshots, there is also a cost associated with not investing resources in testing them.
 We’ve seen that untested Screenshots can harm CVR by 15-25%.

 If you have a video on your product page, that’ll push the 1st screenshot to the 2nd slot (or 3rd or 4th of you have 2-3 videos).

 App screenshot styles and best practices

 Screenshots are incredibly important to the success of your app.
-The question is, how do you create them effectively for your specific solution?
-First, you must decide what style of screenshot suits your app best:
+The question is, how to make great app store screenshots?
+First, you must decide what style of screenshot suits your app:

 - Lifestyle: A lifestyle screenshot shows your app in a real-life setting.
 This is a great way to show potential users what it’s like to use your solution.